General Data Protection Regulation UK: what businesses need to know

 The General Data Protection Regulation in the UK has become a key issue for businesses to navigate in an increasingly data-driven context.

-The GDPR UK is a law designed to establish how personal data must be collected, processed, and stored.
+The UK GDPR is a law designed to establish how personal data must be collected, processed, and stored.
 Compliance with it is essential not only to avoid fines and serious legal issues, but also to maintain consumer trust.

 From the EU GDPR to US data privacy laws, regulations around the world are increasingly putting the focus on how organizations handle data in order to guarantee privacy.
 In the meantime, companies are looking for effective GDPR software tools that help them guarantee compliance while also being able to safely extract value from data.